insdet/instance-detection/README.md

 |ViT-B/14 distilled  | 86M         |41.89 |49.39 |46.30 |
 |ViT-L/14 distilled  | 300M        |43.33 |50.80 |47.84 |
 |ViT-g/14            | 1,100M      |44.65 |53.47 |49.11 | -->

+If you find our model/method/dataset useful, please cite our work ([NeurIPS version on arxiv](https://arxiv.org/abs/2310.19257)):

+    @inproceedings{shen2023instance,
+      title={A High-Resolution Dataset for Instance Detection with Multi-View Instance Capture}, author={Shen, Qianqian and Zhao, Yunhan and Kwon, Nahyun and Kim, Jeeeun and Li, Yanan and Kong, Shu}, booktitle={NeurIPS Datasets and Benchmarks},
+      year={2023}
+    }